snaco/image-generateion/README.md

     You can provide `--memory-efficient` to drastically ower the VRAM usage but greatly increase the generation time.

+    You can provide `--output-dir <directory>` to specify where to save the output images.
+This can be a relative path like `./my/awesome/dir` or an absolute path like `/home/user/even/cooler/dir`

     examples:
     * Generate 3 1920x1080 images, upscaled by 2x of a mouse holding a balloon with the dream2 diffuser
     ```